jrs0/hbr_risk_tracker/README.md

     * NHS number
     * Age
     * Current value of the blood counts/other measurements, with a timestamp for each.
+    * Graphs showing haemoglobin, platelet count, and eGFR over all time
-    * A graph showing the dynamic bleeding risk over time, in the current admission *
+    * A graph showing bleeding risk score over time
+    * A grid of discrete ARC HBR risk factors (similar to how the ARC HBR app presents the data).